JourneyCare physicians pack their bags to deliver medical care for the homebound

 Dr. Grzeskowiak, Chief Medical Officer for JourneyCare, an Illinois nonprofit offering care for patients and their families facing serious illness, is one of a growing number of providers in the United States who conducts regular house calls to elderly patients and others with chronic conditions who are mostly homebound.

-It’s an old idea that is becoming new again, and one that Grzeskowiak says he believes is the most efficient way to provide more compassionate and thorough care to patients, especially the elderly – and to keep them off the revolving door of ER visits and hospitalizations.
+It’s an old idea that is becoming new again, and one that Grzeskowiak says he believes is the most efficient way to provide more compassionate and thorough care to patients, especially the elderly – and to keep them out of the revolving door of emergency room visits and hospitalizations.

 His visit is part of an 18-month pilot House Calls program, launched by JourneyCare and supported by the Home Centered Care Institute in Schaumburg, a nonprofit organization dedicated to expanding home-based primary care nationally.
 Launched last August, the program is geared to provide service for up to 200 patients.
 It underscores the personalization and convenience that are poised to drive the patient experience of the future.